No description

 5. Copy the reference configuration (settings_example.js in the root) to settings.js, and adjust the settings to fit your needs.
 The secrets are also contained in this file as well.

-7. Run ./launch.sh (macOS, Linux, FreeBSD) or ./launch.cmd (Windows).
+8. Run ./launch.sh (macOS, Linux, FreeBSD) or ./launch.cmd (Windows).
 This will start a bot launcher, which will restart the bot when the process closes.
-Alternatively, you can run npx tsx index.ts to start the bot only once (it will still rejoin when kicked).
-If it displays an error saying npx is not a command, please make sure Node.js is on your PATH.
+Alternatively, you can run node dist/index.js to start the bot only once (it will still rejoin when kicked).

 License

-Copyright © 2020-2025 7cc5c4f330d47060.
+Copyright © 2020-2026 7cc5c4f330d47060.
 This project is free software licensed under the GNU Affero General Public License, version 3 or later.
 Using, modifying, and distributing this code is allowed, even for commercial purposes.
 If you make any copies of this software, you must link back to this repository.
-If you make any changes to the bot, you must make your changes free as well.
+If you make any changes to the software, you must make your changes free as well.
 See the License file for the full terms and conditions.